 Cellars

-Repair Category N/A
+Repair Category N/A Notes

-Notes
+Electricity

-Electricity Repair Category 1 Notes The electrical system appears of mixed eras.
+Repair Category 1 Notes We understand the electrical system has bene tested in the past and that test certification can be made available as appropriate.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.